 If so, that’s OK.

 While I’m not entirely sure what to think of this phenomenon (and it’s a little robotic to think of relationships this way), I have certainly seen the above situation permeate my musical experiences.
 At one time, I found it difficult to find friendships outside the realm of my narrow interests (until I studied my experiences more through the lens of systemizing and realized what was going on).

 In order to have a satisfactory social life, I made the effort to be a little more open-minded when a neighbor or acquaintance was interested in something different than me (like playing sports).
 Beyond the enjoyment aspect, I found diverse experiences socializing are worth the effort for the sake of creativity.
 Research proves having a variety of life experiences can lead to more creative approaches.
 People lead you to those life experiences.

-In essence, according to the article, music acts an effective medium for those with social struggles who wish to communicate emotions, thoughts, ideas, and experiences.
+In essence, according to the article, music acts as an effective medium for those with social struggles who wish to communicate emotions, thoughts, ideas, and experiences.
 The authors concluded this theoretical study arguing that more research should take place to gain a better understanding of how music-related phenomena can guide social understandings, increase reflection, and increase empathetic functioning.